kamamori/chater/README.md

 # CHATER! /mini-chat
- Chater! is a mini-chat project on Symfony "3.3" using Sockets
+ Chater! is a mini-chat project on Symfony "3.3" using Sockets.

 # Requirements